grantomation/azure-red-hat-openshift-landing-zone/README.md

 * Copy this repo to a private repo of your own
 * Create a Github personal access token
-* Create an Azure Service principal
+* Create an Azure Application Registration/Service principal
 * Create 3 resource groups and grant the Azure Service Principal `Contributor` and `User Access Administration` permissions scoped to these resource groups.
 * Create Github repository secrets and variables (use the helper script to make it easy)
 * [Run the Github actions workflow](./docs/workflow_details.md)
-* Log into Azure Red Hat OpenShift using your Azure Active Directory account
+* Log into Azure Red Hat OpenShift using your Azure EntraID Directory account

 # Pre-requisites